General Data Protection Regulation: Exemptions

-When the GDPR was being created, it was strictly created for the regulation of personal data which goes into the hands of companies.
-What is not covered by the GDPR is non-commercial information or household activities.
-An example of these household activities may be emails between two high school friends.

 Conversely, an entity or more precisely an "enterprise" has to be engaged in "economic activity" to be covered by the GDPR.
 Economic activity is defined broadly under European Union competition law.

 Applicability outside of the European Union

 The GDPR also applies to data controllers and processors outside of the European Economic Area (EEA) if they are engaged in the "offering of goods or services" (regardless of whether a payment is required) to data subjects within the EEA, or are monitoring the behaviour of data subjects within the EEA (Article 3(2)).
 The regulation applies regardless of where the processing takes place.
 This has been interpreted as intentionally giving GDPR extraterritorial jurisdiction for non-EU establishments if they are doing business with people located in the EU.
+It is questionable whether the EU or its member states will in practice be able to enforce GDPR against organisations which have no establishment in the EU.

 EU Representative

 Under Article 27, non-EU establishments subject to GDPR are obliged to have a designee within the European Union, an "EU Representative", to serve as a point of contact for their obligations under the regulation.
 The EU Representative is the Controller's or Processor's contact person vis-à-vis European privacy supervisors and data subjects, in all matters relating to processing, to ensure compliance with this GDPR.
-A natural (individual) or moral (corporation) person can play the role of an EU Representative.
+A natural (individual) or legal (corporation) person can play the role of an EU Representative.
 The non-EU establishment must issue a duly signed document (letter of accreditation) designating a given individual or company as its EU Representative.
 The said designation can only be given in writing.

 An establishment's failure to designate an EU Representative is considered ignorance of the regulation and relevant obligations, which itself is a violation of the GDPR subject to fines of up to €10 million or up to 2% of the annual worldwide turnover of the preceding financial year in case of an enterprise, whichever is greater.
 The intentional or negligent (willful blindness) character of the infringement (failure to designate an EU Representative) may rather constitute aggravating factors.

 An establishment does not need to name an EU Representative if they only engage in occasional processing that does not include, on a large scale, processing of special categories of data as referred to in Article 9(1) of GDPR or processing of personal data relating to criminal convictions and offences referred to in Article 10, and such processing is unlikely to result in a risk to the rights and freedoms of natural persons, taking into account the nature, context, scope and purposes of the processing.
 Non-EU public authorities and bodies are equally exempted.